ilyankou/passport-index-dataset/README.md

-# 2022 Passport Index Dataset
+# 2023 Passport Index Dataset
 ## Travel visa requirements for 199 countries, in .csv
-Last updated on 21 December 2022.
+Last updated on 11 January 2023.
 Check out the `/legacy` folder for earlier versions.

 ![Passport](passport.png)